maths/moodle-qtype_stack/doc/en/Authoring/Question_note.md

 # Question note

 The question note is [CASText](CASText.md).
+The question note is used to decide if randomly generated variants are the same or different.

-_Two question versions are equal if and only if the question notes are equal._
+_Two question variants are equal if and only if the question notes are equal._

-The purpose of a question note is to distinguish between random versions of a question.
 In particular, when we generate statisticts about students' attempts we group attempts according to the equality of their question notes.
 Two versions are not necessarily different if their [question variables](KeyVals.md#Question_variables) are different, and hence a note is useful.
 The teacher needs to choose what identifies each unique version - this cannot be automated.